ProjectsByJackHe/ProjectsByJackHe/README.md

 ### Hi there, I am Jack! 👋

-I graduated UBC with a degree in Computer Science in 4 years :)
+I graduated UBC with a bachelors degree in Computer Science (Bsc.).

 As an undergrad, I did 4 internships, 3 at Microsoft and 1 at Nuro.ai.